-The RSO will review the dose of each individual whose quarterly dose equals or exceeds Investigational Level I and will report the results of the reviews at the first RSC meeting following the quarter when the dose was recorded.
-If the dose does not equal or exceed Investigational Level II, no action related specifically to the exposure is required unless deemed appropriate by the Committee.
-However, the Committee will review each such dose in comparison with those of others performing similar tasks as an index of ALARA program quality and will record the review in the Committee minutes.
+The RSO, ARSO, or designee will review the dose of each individual whose quarterly dose equals or exceeds Investigational Level I. If the dose does not equal or exceed Investigational Level II, no action related specifically to the exposure is required.
+However, the RSO will review each such dose in comparison with those of others performing similar tasks as an index of ALARA program quality.